CptHolzschnauz/Arduino-MKR-1400-OTA-Update/README.md

 # UPDATE: A direct to SD version
 Please see MKRGSM_direct.ino for a simpler and faster version direct from MKRGSM client.read to the SD card.
-The HTTP Header Remover is a hack for Apache under Ubuntu, eventuelly needs adjustment for other webservers This is the header i worked with
+The HTTP Header Remover is a hack for Apache under Ubuntu, eventuelly needs adjustment for other webservers This is the header I worked with

 HTTP/1.1 200 OK
 Date: Sat, 06 Jan 2024 11:21:13 GMT